SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Example: Your character
 attempts to intimidate a thug.
 The gamemaster could use the
-standard intimidation diﬃculty of
+standard intimidation difficulty of
 10 or she could derive one from the thug’s willpower skill, or, if he doesn’t have one, the governing attribute, Knowledge.
-If his Knowledge has a die code of 3D+1, then the base derived diﬃculty is 6.
+If his Knowledge has a die code of 3D+1, then the base derived difficulty is 6.

 Generic Modiﬁers
 The modiﬁers offered in a skill’s list or a pregenerated adventure may not cover all the gamemaster’s needs.
 When conditions arise for which there aren’t pre-established modiﬁers, use the chart herein to help at those times.
-Gamemasters can add these modiﬁers to opposed, standard, or derived diﬃculty values.
+Gamemasters can add these modiﬁers to opposed, standard, or derived difficulty values.

 Good Roleplaying Modiﬁer
-Gamemasters should reward good roleplaying by lowering the diﬃculty a few points.
+Gamemasters should reward good roleplaying by lowering the difficulty a few points.
 The better the roleplaying -- and the more entertaining the player makes the scenario -- the higher the modiﬁer the gamemaster should include.